jakepriddle/Revenant/README.md

 ![build](https://github.com/i0x75/Revenant/workflows/Java%20CI%20with%20Gradle/badge.svg)
 [![discord](https://img.shields.io/badge/Discord-NJcbTm9-8080c0)](https://discord.gg/NJcbTm9)

 Revenant is a utility mod for Minecraft anarchy servers.
 Most of the code is written from scratch, any pasted code will be properly credited in the read-me.
-If you have any questions, feel free to contact raccoon at Raccoon <3#8053 on discord. join the discord here: https://discord.gg/kMfTbJt

 # Developers/Contributors: